tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 2. Add a script to `package.json`

-        "test": "concurrently \"npm run ganache\" \"npm run migrate && truffle test\" --kill-others --success first" All this does is start a local Ganache client, migrate the current contracts, then run units/acceptance tests on that deployed code. `--kill-others --success first` just tells Concurrently to stop running the Ganache client after the tests have finished. *todo: cite thi*
+        "test": "concurrently \"npm run ganache\" \"npm run migrate && truffle test\" --kill-others --success first" All this does is start a local Ganache client, migrate the current contracts, then run units/acceptance tests on that deployed code. `--kill-others --success first` just tells [Concurrently](https://www.npmjs.com/package/concurrently#usage) to stop running the Ganache client after the tests have finished.

 3. We can update `truffle-config.js` to use eth-gas-reporter in its mocha configuration